-(suspended: A goal may be scored directly from a corner kick, but only against the opposing team.)
+A goal may be scored directly from a corner kick, but only against the opposing team; if the ball directly enters the kicker's goal a corner kick is awarded to the opponents.

 If the ball leaves the field it will be replaced on the field by the referee or an assistant referee.
 There is no stoppage in play.
+If the whole of the ball passes over the goal line the ball is placed on the corner on the side of the field the ball went out.

-The positions for replacement of the ball are described in the following with respect to the touch lines and always meant to be in a distance of about 40cm orthogonal to the position on the touch line and inwards to the playing field.
+The positions for replacement of the ball are described in the following with respect to the touch lines and always meant to be in a distance of about 40 cm orthogonal to the position on the touch line and inwards to the playing field.